A student wishing to apply for financial aid should:

 The SAR is the federal output record that contains a student's Effective Family Contribution (EFC) and all the information provided by the student on the FAFSA.
 The SAR is sent directly to students, either electronically or on paper.
 The EFC is the amount that the student's family is expected to contribute toward the Cost of Attendance (COA).
 The EFC, together with the student's COA, helps determine the student's need for federal funds.
 The number is calculated by the Central Processing System.
 You must have an official EFC before we can proceed with the processing of a student's financial aid file.

 Verification is a process to confirm the information you provided on the FAFSA (Free Application for Federal Student Aid).

 Verification selection can be random or because your FAFSA data was incomplete, estimated or inconsistent.
 The U.S. Department of Education selects some students for the verification process.
 We will select others if we find conflicting information.

 We are required to ask you to provide documentation to confirm the information on your FAFSA.
-This will include a verification worksheet and may include your tax transcript or return.
+This will include a verification worksheet and may include your tax return transcript.
 If you are a dependent student, we may also request a copy of your parent's tax return transcript.